mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

 --sql assessment 2 question 5
 -- how can you produce a list of all facilities with the word 'Tennis' in their name? select * from cd.facilities where name like '%Tennis%'

+--sql assessment 2 question 6
+--how can you retreive the data of facilities with ID 1 and 5 select * from cd.facilities where facid in(1,5)